 Fostemsavir tablets may have a slight odor (like vinegar).

 Always take fostemsavir in combination with other HIV medicines.

-    If you take too much fostemsavir, contact your health care provider or local poison control center (1-800-222-1222) right away, or go to the nearest hospital emergency room.
+If you have taken too much fostemsavir, contact your health care provider or local poison control center (1-800-222-1222) right away, or go to the nearest hospital emergency room.

 For more information on how to take fostemsavir, see the FDA drug label.